Story: Bicycles

 Ironmongers, coachmakers and machine manufacturers began making bicycles as soon as velocipedes arrived in New Zealand.
 From 1880 Zealandia Cycle Works made almost all the parts for their bikes.

 In the 1950s cycling became less popular and bicycle parts were no longer manufactured.
 But in the 1960s two companies, Morrison Industries and Healing Industries, used steel from a new mill at Glenbrook to make bikes, including BMX and mountain bikes.
 But cycle making was only economic because the government did not allow many bikes to be imported.
-When this changed in the 1980s locally made bikes could not compete against imports and factories closed down.
+When this changed in the 1980s locally made bikes could not compete against imports and factories closed.

 Bicycle deliveries